Labii/comparison-of-best-electronic-lab-notebook/README.md

 * References: able to insert citations
 * Todo, Calendar: has a todolist and a calendar
 * Mobile: works from a mobile phone
+* Ability to Store other type of data: Able to store other type of data like plasmids, cell lines, et.al
+* Custom columns: Define what columns for each type of data
+* API: API support.

 ## Comparison of Security and Compliance